Why is the sweet dirty martini an obscure cocktail?

 Go ahead and Google it.
 The first and only sweet and dirty martini recipe will be from Girl + Fire, a blog I wrote.
 Hopefully, this one displaces it!

-national elections here in the US of A global quarantine and quarantinis, let’s all have us a twist on the classic cocktail.
+In celebration of our never ending global quarantine and quarantinis, let’s all have us a twist on the classic cocktail.

 What is a Martini?